 If you have redundant stocks of steel pallets, stillages, plastic box pallets or plastic containers, and you wish to dispose of them, please do get in touch.
 If we don’t think they can easily be sold, or they are too costly to transport or store, then scrap may be the option.
 We won’t waste your time and will tell you.
 Recover what you can from your redundant storage containers and let us help you do that.
 Contact Avatan today if you wish to buy or sell second hand storage equipment.
 We would welcome your call.

 Although there is a standard Euro Cage Pallet used throughout Europe, often known as the Gitterbox, this style of cage in line with conventional steel stillages, can be made in any number of sizes.
-The standard Euro Cage Pallet has base dimensions 1200mm x 800mm and the height used in the European Pallet Pool is 970mm.
+There are many uses of Euro Cage Pallets for a variety of storage solutions.
+Types of euro pallets include the standard Euro Cage Pallet, which has base dimensions 1200mm x 800mm and the height used in the European Pallet Pool is 970mm.
 EPAL pallets, used in the Pallet Pool, must carry identification stating the weight the stillages will carry, how many can be stacked upon one another, the place of manufacture and a sequential identification number.
 Pallet Pool cage pallets have economical timber bases and although these are robust and durable, many British customers consider them inferior as the timbers will deteriorate when stored outside and the stillage itself is likely not to be suitable for many food or pharmaceutical applications.

 To overcome some of the British reservations, Avatan now routinely carries stocks of Euro 90 Rigid and Euro 91 Fully Collapsible Cage Pallets.
 Based on the Gitterbox style, our stillages have strong corrugated sheet steel bases.
 Euro 90 Rigid Cage Pallets are also available with hot dip galvanised finish, overcoming many of the reservations presented by food and pharmaceutical industry buyers.